 We will repair or replace (at our option) any garage door hardware, section/section components, spring and/or spring component that is defective in material or workmanship for the term defined in the chart above, pursuant to the terms of this limited warranty.
-In addition, we will repair or replace (at our option) any garage door section/section component that is defective in material or workmanship.
+In addition, we will repair or replace (at our option) any garage door section/section components that is defective in material or workmanship, including, but not limited to, delamination of the polystyrene insulation from the steel skin.